Witness Post: Brook Meadows Pool

 Before the Olympics started the Meadowbrook Tomatoes Swim Team threw a “Good Luck Michael” farewell party for Phelps.
 He did not medal in Australia, yet he made great contributions to the USA team.
 Still a high schooler, attending Baltimore County’s Towson High School, Phelps swam the fifth fastest butterfly stroke on the planet.
 To show how quickly the swim times were plummeting at the time, Phelps’ time in the 200m butterfly in Sydney would have won him the gold medal in the 1996 Atlanta Olympics.

-Michael Phelps carries a heavy course load at Towson High School
+Michael Phelps is a graduate of Towson High School

 The ensuing heroics of the Phelps saga — the awards, the trophies — are all well recorded in sports annuls.
 Phelps’ skein of 22 medals is unparalleled in the Modern Olympics Era.
 He has won hardware in three Olympics, and he has the Rio Games coming up.